MSC Sinfonia accidents and incidents

 The women (aged 19 and 21, both of Italian origin) were caught stealing a bag in a nightclub, where the security staff held them and called the police.
 The CCTV camera footage confirmed the theft.
 The women showed the police their hiding place, where more stolen goods were found.
 Among those were an expensive tablet, several cell phones, credit cards, boutique clothes.

 |27 March 2015||Ship Collision / Allision|

 (pier collision) On March 27, 2015, after leaving Fincantieri’s Palermo shipyard (drydock refurbishment and refit/stretching), the vessel arrived in homeport Genoa Italy.
 While maneuvering for docking, it collided with the concrete pier (wharf), destroying a ~50 ft / 15 m long portion of it.
 No injuries were reported, and the vessel sustained only minor hull damages.

 During the incident, on board were only the crew and some of the MSC company’s management, including the CEO Onorato.
 The Mar 27 Inaugural cruise itinerary (leaving from Genoa roundtrip to Ajaccio Corsica, Barcelona and Marseille) was not affected.

 Note: Actually, this type of marine accidents is called “allision” (striking a fixed object) as opposed to “collision” (striking another vessel.

-The list of other stretched (elongated) cruise ships includes the fleetmates MSC Armonia, MSC Lirica, MSC Opera, the Phoenix Reisen’s Albatros, the Royal Caribbean’s Enchantment of The Seas and the Fred Olsen ships Black Watch, Balmoral, Boudicca, Braemar.
+The list of other stretched (elongated) cruise ships includes the fleet mates MSC Armonia, MSC Lirica, MSC Opera, the Phoenix Reisen's Albatros, the RCI's Enchantment of The Seas and Fred Olsen's boats Black Watch, Balmoral, Boudicca, Braemar.